 We’ve put together a list of where to look in Bristol for the creative buyer.

 Formerly falling in the shadow of the illustrious Clifton area, Southville has been rising up since the 90s.
 This area is the gift that keeps on giving – it’s home to many of those independent shops, bars and restaurants we were talking about and that beautiful, gorgeous Georgian architecture.
 Living in this progressive part of the city will set you back in the region of £360,000 for a three-bed house.
 For that you are immersed in a community of like-minded creatives to bond with, while taking out the recycling.

 Bishopston and St Andrews

 Gloucester Road is where you find the best pasty outside of Cornwall.
-One hungover morning led me here on a pasty hunt.
-After accosting a stranger who had a sumptuous pastry pocket and asking where exactly I could procure one for myself, I discovered the shop, on the longest stretch of independent businesses in the UK.
+One hungover morning led us here on a pasty hunt.
+After accosting a stranger who had a sumptuous pasty pocket and asking where exactly we could procure one for ourselves, we discovered the shop, on the longest stretch of independent businesses in the UK.